Prophets/moelleux/README.md

 dameblanche project-folder-name
 ```

-Or you can run dameblanche within an empty directory
+Or you can run Moelleux within an empty directory

 ```bash
 mkdir project-folder-name